For the safety of my family and dogs, I am not open to the public.

 Breeding AKC Miniature Schnauzers since 2006.

-Located in central Ohio about 30 miles east of Columbus.
+Located in Newark, Ohio - about 30 miles east of Columbus.

 Only breeding for the 3 AKC recognized colors which are Black, Salt & Pepper and Black & Silver.

 DNA Genetic tested - All puppies are guaranteed to NOT be affected by Charcot-Marie-Tooth Neuropathy (CMT) also known as Demyelinating Polyneuropathy, Mycobacterium avium complex sensitivity (MAC), Myotonia congenita, Persistent Müllerian duct syndrome (PMDS), Progressive retinal atrophy (Type B1-PRA, HIVEP3), Spondylocostal dysostosis (Comma defect), Factor VII Deficiency, and Degenerative Myelopathy (DM).

 Health tested - Breeding dogs receive annual Veterinary wellness exams.
 They also have a passing OFA basic Cardiac evaluation performed by a Veterinary Cardiologist before entering the program and an annual CAER eye exam performed by a Veterinary Ophthalmologist.
 Puppies also receive eye exams before leaving for new homes.